Samone15/QuantMasters/Day 2/Orac.md

 ## Orac and his play with number theory

-Orac is studying number theory, and he is interested in the properties of divisirs.
+Orac is studying number theory, and he is interested in the properties of divisors.
 For two positive integers a and b, a is a divisor of b if and only if there exists an integer c, such that a + c = b.
 For n >= 2, we will denote as f(n) the smallest positive divisor of n, except 1.